xgroot-dev/postgres-basebackup/README.md

 # Postgres Plugin Migration

-Script and Docker image to automate migrating the Railway Postgres plugin to a Database service.
+Script and Docker image to automate migrating creating a pg_basebackup data in attached volume.